btaylor13/pnw-adventures/README.md

 # pnw-adventures

-An outdoor adventure website design and code
+An outdoor adventure multi-page website developed using HTML, CSS and Bootstrap